freedomofpress/securedrop/docs/servers.rst

     $ ssh <username>@<Monitor IP address> hostname
     mon

-If you have successfully connected to the app via SSH, the terminal output will be name of the app to which you have connected ('app' or 'mon') as shown above.
+If you have successfully connected to the server via SSH, the terminal output will be name of the server to which you have connected ('app' or 'mon') as shown above.